rules9/Python_Robot_POC/README.md

 Robot Framework is basically aligned for acceptance Test driven development (ATDD), along with that this POC is designed based on the Page object modeling as each screen is dived into module.
 Along with that this POC behaves in Keyword driven modeling.
 So altogether it is the complete Hybrid solution for Mobile Automation.
 	The project for the POC structure is as follow:
 ### MyPOC >> testsuite
-•	ustory1_BuyanEquity (Test Script): This is the user story based test script, where you find one user story is implemented with the help of screen resources file.
+1	ustory1_BuyanEquity (Test Script): This is the user story based test script, where you find one user story is implemented with the help of screen resources file.
 The test steps are written in such a way that anyone can get the idea what is being executed.

-•	resources : This contains all the resource file for each of the screen, the resources consists of (i)	Keyword: This will be the user customized keywords for the test cases that are created in a way that anyone can get the idea what the functionality is meant to do.
+2	resources : This contains all the resource file for each of the screen, the resources consists of:

+(2.1)	Keyword: This will be the user customized keywords for the test cases that are created in a way that anyone can get the idea what the functionality is meant to do.

-(ii)	Variables: These are the elements and data defined, which are used in the Keywords
+(2.2)	Variables: These are the elements and data defined, which are used in the Keywords

 ##	Resource files for the POCs are:
 1. Base Environmental variables and set-up file
-a.	utility_setup.robot
+1.1	utility_setup.robot

 2. POM based Resources:
-a.	screen0_login.robot
+2.1	screen0_login.robot
-b.	screen1_landing.robot
+2.2	screen1_landing.robot
-c.	screen2_home.robot
+2.3	screen2_home.robot
-d.	screen3_equityports.robot
+2.4	screen3_equityports.robot
-e.	screen4_buyEquity.robot
+2.5	screen4_buyEquity.robot
-f.	screen5_reviewAndbuy.robot
+2.6	screen5_reviewAndbuy.robot
-g.	screenA_leftdrawer.robot
+2/7	screenA_leftdrawer.robot